Pro-Coded/Pro.GenericFactory/README.md

 #Performance

 Basic performance tests are included which can be used to compare time to instantiate x number of classes, against using 'new' of a concrete type.
-Please test your own specific circumstances, and be aware that at these low time values, many other factors may influence results.
+Please test your own specific circumstances, and be aware that at these low time values, many other factors may influence results (Garbage Collection can have a significant impact).

 Sample results, running the performance tests on an Azure VM - Standard DS3 v2 (4 cores, 14 GB memory).